 - two weeks in family practice/physical diagnosis

 In addition to the dental didactic and clinical hours, assignments will be made to various other services in the hospital to help broaden medical knowledge.
 A rotational on-call for evenings and weekends has been established for the Dental Office and the hospital's emergency department.
-Residents take call at home via a pager.
+Residents take call at home.
 Patients are accepted for total dental care, from diagnosis and treatment planning through final restorative procedures.